KarasuJager/Cliente-TCP/README.md

 # Cliente-TCP
-Implement basic TCP client to connect to Google
+Implement basic TCP client to connect to Google and basic server tcp